 You must successfully complete each portion of the test in order to move forward in the process of attending school in Spain.

 Those seeking a postgraduate degree should contact the institution they are interested in attending

-your bachelor’s degree, a copy of your passport and transcripts.
-This is also true for those who are
+earning your bachelor’s degree, a copy of your passport and transcripts.
+This is also true for those

-returning to a university after already attending or attending a college or university in another
+who are returning to a university after already attending or attending a college or university in

-the universities offer both fall and summer semesters.
-For the main semester (summer) it is usually
+of the universities offer both fall and summer semesters.
+For the main semester (summer) it is

-required your application be submitted by July of the year.
-Make sure that you have all of your
+usually required your application be submitted by July of the year.
+Make sure that you have all of

-information, as well as the application, in as soon as possible.
-Never wait till the last minute to get
+your information, as well as the application, in as soon as possible.
+Never wait till the last

 Also keep in mind that all of your applications and documents must be submitted in Spanish.
 If your